09 Sep Why Taking the Myers-Briggs Can Help You or Your Company

 How The MBTI Assessment Helps People Now

-The MBTI® assessment has been found by individuals and companies to be ideal for a wide range of uses, including:
+Myers-Briggs Coaching is based on the MBTI® assessment and has been found by individuals and companies to be ideal for a wide range of uses, including:

 Team communication— helps identify team strengths and weaknesses, helps improve communication among team members, and creates action plans to improve performance which ultimately can improve team performance